Akhilaknair/RealEstate_PricePredictionModel/README.md

 5️⃣ Data Preprocessing ⚙️
 Handled missing values using SimpleImputer (strategy: median).

-Scaled features with StandardScaler.

-Built a data pipeline using Pipeline for clean and efficient preprocessing.
+Scaled features with StandardScaler.Built a data pipeline using Pipeline for clean and efficient preprocessing.

 6️⃣ Model Training 🧠
 Tried multiple models: